CH4148MX/garand-docs/proposal.md

 | `1111`   |          | *Reserved*                     |                       |

 ## Instruction Documentation
 ### Load/Store

 #### MREAD

-##### Assembler syntax
+##### Assembler Syntax
 `MREAD   RX, RM, RN`

 ##### Description

-Read from memory address and store value in register X. The memory address is calculated by base value from register M, plus the offset value from register N.
+Read from memory address and store value in register RX.
+The memory address is calculated by adding the base value in register M and the offset value in register N.

-##### Psuedo C-code
+##### C Psuedocode

 ```c
 RX = RM[RN];